supervisely/docs/data-organization/project/projects.md

 Wait, there is no "Create" button on this page.
 So how do I create one?

+You can take a [sample project](https://ecosystem.supervisely.com/import+images+project) from the ecosystem.

 ### Import Data

-Upload images or videos or other files from your computer at the "Import" page.
+[Upload](../import/import/import.md) images, videos or other files from your computer at the ["Import"](../import/import/import.md) page.
 You will be asked to provide a name for a Project — and after successful import, you will have one.

 ### Add using API